Zurisen/HOI-DETR/README.md

 ## Datasets

 Evaluation uses the refined version of [Hands23](https://github.com/ddshan/hands23_data).
-Download the images and splits from the Hands23 repo, then add our corrected annotation file.
+Download the images and splits from the Hands23 repo, then add our corrected annotation file (will be shared soon).

 Expected directory structure: